tomichj/tomichj.github.io/about.md

 ### Hello!
 I'm Justin Tomich.

 I'm a web developer at a Fortune 50 company, and co-founder of a startup: [engage-cpa.com].
-I design and build web applications.
-This site is new, but I'm hoping to cover a mixture of software and infrastructure that will allow you to build beautiful, maintainable web-based applications.
+I design and build web applications, and iOS apps.

 You can find me on [twitter].